 - Community service learning

-- Facilitate communication with schools, students, and families
+- Facilitation of communication with schools, students, and families

 - Address the culturally related academic needs of AI/AN students.

 - Extended program support with academic, lab, sports and school fees, will be for qualified AI/AN students reviewed based on free / reduced lunch status as the priority.

 - Improve cultural awareness and self-esteem among program students

 - Increase the number of AI/AN students successfully completing and graduating from high school.

 - Share area cultural activities schedule to increase student knowledge and awareness of heritage and community opportunities